rosell-dk/webp-convert/docs/converting/options.md

 Default:      ''
 Supported by: ewww
 ```
 Api key for the ewww converter.
+The option is actually called *api-key*, however, any option can be prefixed with a converter id to only apply to that converter.
+As this option is only for the ewww converter, it is natural to use the "ewww-" prefix.

-PS: This option can alternatively be set through the *EWWW_API_KEY* environment variable.
+Note: This option can alternatively be set through the *EWWW_API_KEY* environment variable. \

 ### `jpeg`